 Trans-continental routes are some of the most profitable in the United States.
 Recently, JetBlue and American Airlines have brought lie flat seats to the trans-con market as the U.S. carriers wrestle for control of the lucrative top end of the market.

 Virgin America is known for its plush white leather seats, fleetwide Wi-Fi and power outlets, and a modern ambience, all of which have allowed the airline to gain a loyal following in Silicon Valley.
 Compared to Alaska, Virgin America provides a much better trans-con passenger experience that can compete with JetBlue and American.
-Could Alaska conceivably use the Virgin America brand only for trans-continental routes?

 a d v e r t i s e m e n t